Argentina’s most traditional foods date back to the founding of the country and are eaten on its most patriotic holidays.

 The most typical ‘national and popular’ Argentinean foods are eaten on holidays celebrating workers and the inception of Argentina.

-European immigration at the end of the 19th century changed Argentine gastronomy.
+European immigration at the end of the 19th century changed Argentine cuisine.

 These popular foods are representative of the ‘creole’ culture and predate the Italian immigration wave that influenced Argentinian cuisine decades later bringing pizza, pasta and coffee.